shalakashelly/infinite-scroll-react/README.md

 If you have any questions or feedback regarding this project, please feel free to [open an issue](https://github.com/your-username/infinite-scroll-react/issues).
 Your input is highly appreciated!

-Enjoy using Infinite Scroll React!
+Enjoy using Infinite Scroll in React!